amincoding/AI_TP/README.md

 # AI_TP

-A* algorithm with the 8 puzzle game built with pygame
+A* algorithm with the 8 Board game built with pygame